Things I've cooked while in lockdown

 • My first batch used strong white bread flour and the ‘pizza dough’ setting on my bread maker: 6/10.

-• The third batch used a sourdough starter, 00 flour and the ‘rustic sourdough’ setting on my bread maker but I didn’t give the dough a second rise so the pizza tasted great but was quite tough: 5/10 but there’s potential.
+• The third batch used a sourdough starter, 00 flour and the ‘rustic sourdough’ setting on my bread maker but I didn’t give the dough a second rise so it was quite tough: 5/10 but there’s potential.

 For the sourdough base, rather than baking it in the oven I cooked it in a frying pan and finished it under a hot grill.
-I think this might work well if you have a cast iron pan that gets really hot but in my regular frying pan the base took a while to cook and I think this contributed to the toughness.
+I think this might work well if you have a cast iron pan that gets really hot but in my regular frying pan the base took a while to cook, which contributed to the toughness.

-I read that you can’t expect to create a restaurant quality pizza at home because professional pizza ovens are constructed to be very hot on the bottom to crisp the base and cooler on top so the cheese doesn't burn.
-I understand this in principle but it doesn’t stop the anticipation that maybe one of my attempts will somehow produce a world class pizza rather than, “Well, this is fine... and think of the money we saved by not ordering a takeaway”.
+I read that you can’t expect to create a restaurant quality pizza at home because professional pizza ovens are constructed to be very hot on the bottom to crisp the base, and cooler on top so the cheese doesn't burn.
+I understand this but it doesn’t stop the anticipation that one of my attempts might produce a world class pizza rather than, “Well, this is fine... and think of the money we saved by not ordering a takeaway”.